These candy cane cookies are a staple of our Christmas celebration (although, if I’m honest, I end up eating most of them myself!).

 Spreading: These cookies should not spread, as evidenced by how closely I packed them on my baking stone in the top picture.
 If yours are spreading, chances are the dough is not staying cold enough, which allows the butter to melt before they bake.

 Adding liquid food coloring: My homemade food coloring is not as vibrant as red 40, which means I had to use more than a teaspoon.
-To compensate, I added an extra tablespoon of flour to the red dough.
+I added an extra tablespoon of flour to the red dough to compensate.

-Crumbly dough: If your dough seems crumbly after you add the flour, just keep on mixing until it all comes together in a smooth dough.
+Crumbly dough: If your dough seems crumbly after adding the flour, just keep mixing until it all comes together in a smooth dough.

 Sticky dough: I’ve never had this happen when following this recipe exactly, but if you end up with sticky dough, try adding a little more flour, a tablespoon at a time, until it’s smooth.
 Keep in mind that it will get less sticky once refrigerated, but you still want it to be pliable rather than sticky before you wrap it up.

 To form the cookies: Pinch off a teaspoon-sized ball of dough from each color.
 (Note: the exact amount of dough isn’t as important as using the same size for each piece!)
 Roll it under your hand on a piece of parchment paper or cutting board to form a long robe.
 Twist two robes together gently.
 I like to make smaller cookies because they’re less likely to break, but I have to fight the temptation to make longer ropes each and every time.
 I always twist the ropes together a couple of extra times to give them a nice shape.
 Your dough should be pliable enough to twist them together really well!